Rebuild database indexes

 When you create or rebuild an index, you can specify a fill factor, which is the amount the data pages in the index that are filled.
 A fill factor of 100 means that each index page is 100% full.

 RECOMMENDATION: To avoid fragmentation of the index each time a new record is inserted in the database and needs to be put between existing records, we recommend to specify a fill factor lower than 100%.

 If you run the rebuild scripts on a regular basis and your application is not updated heavily with new data, you can use a fill factor of 90%.
 This should leave enough empty space on the database index pages for new records until the next rebuild.
 In addition, not too much empty space on the hard drive will be left unused.

 The following sections demonstrate how you get report of the current database fragmentation and then rebuild the indexes.
-You can run one or both of the scripts.

 You can use this report to adjust how often you need to run the indexes rebuild operation, depending on how often and how much your website data is changed (added, updated, deleted).

 - Pay attention to the results for big indexes only that have page count of >100.